-If you are planning to make use of the roof space in your home to create additional living space, make sure it is insulated to the standard required by the latest edition of the statutory Building Regulations.
+If you are planning to make use of the roof space in your home to create additional living space, then you will need to pay special attention to insulating the loft in line with Building Regulations guidance.

 This is the case whether you are converting an existing roof or creating habitable attic rooms in a new house.

-To undertake a full loft conversion and create living space, the insulation should be placed at rafter level to create a warm roof.
+To undertake a full roof space conversion into a habitable room, the insulation should be placed at rafter level to create a warm roof.

 It is less expensive to build a conventional cold roof, with the required insulation (usually mineral wool) placed in the ceiling joists above the top floor.
 However, a cold roof insulated using wool rolls is useful only for storage.